 Have state agencies considered how the aging of the workforce will affect their ability to recruit, engage, and retain talented employees?

-To date, there have been no bills relevant to older adults introduced in the Connecticut legislature during the 2007-2008 session.
-There were also no bills introduced during the 2005-2006 session.
+To date, there have been no bills relevant to older adults introduced in the Minnesota legislature during the 2007-2008 session.
+The following bill was introduced into the House of Representatives in the 2005-2006 session: